Chris Blewitt

-Christopher C. Blewitt (born May 2, 1995) is an American professional football placekicker for the Houston Gamblers of the United Football League (UFL).
+Christopher C. Blewitt (born May 2, 1995) is an American professional football placekicker.
 He played college football for the Pittsburgh Panthers, where he finished as their all-time leader in field goals made and second all-time in total points.
 Blewitt originally signed as an undrafted free agent with the Chicago Bears in 2019.
 He has also been a member of the Washington Football Team, Cleveland Browns, Pittsburgh Maulers, Birmingham Stallions, and Michigan Panthers.

 Early life and college

 In his junior and senior year at West Potomac High School, Blewitt was ranked as one of the top kickers in his class.
 He was offered a scholarship by the University of Pittsburgh in June 2012 following a standout performance at the Panthers' specialist camp.
 In 2013, Blewitt took over the starting duties as Pitt's kicker.
 He broke many previously set records as a freshman.
 From 2014 to 2015, Blewitt continued breaking records and leading Pitt in scoring.
 In 2016, he finished his career at Pitt as their all-time kick scoring leader, with 363 points from 55 field goals and 198 extra points.